yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-mini-dev-2/index.md

 **Q: That's really interesting to hear.
 Before yuzu and Switch emulation, have you ever worked on other older emulators?**

 **R:** No, I've never worked on a non-Switch emulator.
 The closest thing I did related to emulation was a clone of Pico-8 Celeste for the NES in 6502 assembly.
-It was a fun experience, because I learnt the curse, and blessing, that it is, working that close to the hardware; it showed me what a pain it was to program classics like Super Mario Bros.
+It was a fun experience because I learnt the curse, and blessing, that it is to work that close to the hardware; it showed me what a pain it was to program classics like Super Mario Bros.
 3.

 **Q: Let's get a bit technical.
 What areas of Switch emulation have you worked on the most, and why?
 Which other areas keep you interested?**

 **R:** I've worked on the graphics, and compute departments of Switch emulation.
 Emulating a modern GPU (Tegra) by using other modern GPUs (user end) is my area of interest.
-Here's a cool fact for those that don't know: the Switch's GPU - it's a Nvidia Tegra X1, and it utilizes the same architecture of a GTX 960+.
+Here's a cool fact for those that don't know: the Switch's GPU is an Nvidia Tegra X1, and it utilizes the same architecture of a GTX 960+.

 As for why I like it, it's because GPUs nowadays are like mini sub-computers inside a machine.